techreturners/004-fundamentals-basket-example/docs/PRE-REQUISITES.md

 By this stage you should already have a GitHub account.
 Please make sure your Tech Coach knows your GitHub Username so they can ensure you have access to the repository.
 Once you're access has been granted you can continue on to **fork**  the example code from the [TechReturners Repositories](https://github.com/techreturners) that are on GitHub.

-In GitHub, [forking](https://help.github.com/articles/fork-a-repo/) means taking a copy of someone elses code and storing it in your own account.
+In GitHub, [forking](https://help.github.com/articles/fork-a-repo/) means taking a copy of someone else's code and storing it in your own account.

 Firstly open the following web page: